-Though the book of Melachim (Kings) is divided into two parts, Jewish tradition considers it a single book of 46 chapters.
-As we read these chapters, we experience both the highest points of Jewish history and its lowest points.
+Though Sefer Melachim is divided into two parts, Jewish tradition considers it a single book of 47 chapters.
+As we study these chapters, we experience both the highest points of the history of the children of Israel, and the lowest.
 Despite the tragic ending, the high points of the book allow us to maintain hope for future.

-The book begins with King Solomon ascending the throne of his father, King David, serving as the first heir to the eternal Davidic dynasty.
-Unlike his father, King Solomon rules a kingdom that is united, strong and at peace.
-He is well known for his wisdom and ability to be a righteous judge.
-He is also blessed with the opportunity to build God’s Temple in Jerusalem.
-The Temple becomes the focal point of Jewish service of God, and of the prayers of all those who believe in the One God.
-It is an awe-inspiring structure that serves to honor and glorify God, and to bring His children closer to Him.
-This is one of the highest points in Jewish history.
-The Jewish People are living as a secure, prosperous free nation in the Land of Israel, are able to serve God in the most meaningful of ways, and are truly a light to the nations.
+The book begins with King Shlomo ascending the throne of his father, King David, as the first heir to the Davidic dynasty.
+Unlike his father, King Shlomo rules over a kingdom that is united, strong and at peace.
+He is well-known for his wisdom and for his righteousness as a judge.
+He is also blessed with the opportunity to build the Beit Hamikdash in Yerushalayim.
+The Beit Hamikdash becomes the focal point of prayers and of the service of Hashem, for the people of Israel and all those who believe in the One true God.
+It is an awe-inspiring structure that serves to honor and glorify the Almighty, and to bring His children closer to Him.
+This is one of the highest points in the history of Israel – the people live as a secure, prosperous and free nation in the land of Israel, they are able to serve Hashem in the most meaningful of ways, and to serve as a light to the other nations.

 It would be tempting to close the book with feelings of despair.
-But, Jewish tradition teaches that just as the Temple was destroyed on the ninth day of the Hebrew month of Av, the Messiah- a future king from the House of David- shall be born on that very date.
-Thus, at the very depths of our despair, we find hope for the future.
-We know that the People of Israel will yet reach incredible heights, just as they did in the days of King Solomon.
-This is hinted to in the story of Elijah the Prophet, who does not die but rather ascends to the next world in a fiery chariot.
-Elijah, who is said to be the prophet who will announce the arrival of the Messiah, is thus our link to the past and the future.
+But, Jewish tradition teaches that just as the Beit Hamikdash was destroyed on the ninth day of the Hebrew month of Av, the Mashiach, a future king from the House of David, will be born on that same date.
+Thus, at the very depths of our grief, we find hope for the future.
+We know that the people of Israel will yet reach incredible heights, just as they did in the days of King Shlomo.
+This is hinted at in the story of Eliyahu the Prophet, who does not die but rather ascends to the next world in a fiery chariot.
+Eliyahu, who is said to be the prophet who will announce the arrival of the Mashiach, is thus our link to both the past and the future.